 Although the script could’ve done with some fleshing out, the movie is still worthy of dystopian fans.

 From memory, this was presented as a 2-part miniseries in Australia—but I could be wrong.

 This depiction represents a very real life in the event of a nuclear attack in the Northern Hemisphere, and what it could look like for those in the Southern Hemisphere.
 With all nations destroyed, the Aussies have no choice but to sit back, contemplate life and wait for the nuclear cloud to come.
 Mass suicide, psychological terror and utter disbelief will leave you shaking your head at the very thought of parents euthanising their children—a very realistic movie/miniseries from my childhood that influenced my writing career and perhaps even my life.

 This is the ultimate avoidable dystopia.

 The unlikely candidate.

 The Walking Dead evolved into a Dystopian series somewhere around the third season with the arrival of the Governor.
-From here on in no longer do we worry about zombies, but rather man—the bigger threat.
-We’ve gone through the crash of the zombie apocalypse, now the brutality is beginning.
-The zombie goes to the background, barely a mention but a lingering threat, as the post-apocalyptic mess turns into a society of savagery, literal cannibalism and the survival of the fittest.
+From here on in no longer do we worry about zombies, but rather man has become the bigger threat.
+We’ve gone through the crash of the zombie apocalypse, and now the real brutality begins.
+The zombie goes to the background, barely a mention but a lingering threat, as the post-apocalyptic mess turns into a dystopian society of savagery, literal cannibalism and survival of the fittest.